XudongOliverShen/SeamCarver/README.md

 ## Introduction

 This project implements the Seam Carving method from [Shai Avidan et al.](https://perso.crans.org/frenoy/matlab2012/seamcarving.pdf).
-It is only a class project so We only implemented a one-dimensional width reducing SeamCarver.
+It is only a class project so we only implemented a one-dimensional width reducing SeamCarver.

 ## Background